 Foundation Module Handbook

 The Methodist Church, along with the whole Christian community, believes each person has a value and dignity which comes directly from Gods creation of male and female in Gods own image and likeness.
 Christians see this as fulfilled by Gods re-creation of us in Christ.
 Among other things, this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.

-Note: these documents are also available for downloading on the Downloads Page.
+Note: these documents are also available for downloading on the Policy Downloads Page.

 Find the contact details for the Circuit Team member with oversight for your church on the Circuit Team page.

 The Circuit Safeguarding Co-ordinator is Alistair Campbell, Tel: 01234 290858

 The Circuit Safeguarding Administrator is Lynn Campbell, Tel: 01234 290858

 For all enquiries and contact related to Safeguarding or Safeguarding training in the Methodist Church, North Bedfordhsire Circuit, please use our new email address